-It’s a common myth portrayed by stressed brides and well meaning (but perhaps overbearing) mother-in-laws that you need at least a year to plan your wedding.
+It’s a common myth portrayed by stressed brides and well-meaning (but perhaps overbearing) mother-in-laws that you need at least a year to plan your wedding.
 So let us be the first to say it here: you don’t!
-Planning a wedding in three months (or less) is entirely possible.
+Planning a wedding in six months (or less) is entirely possible.
 Believe us, we’ve seen it done, and done well.

 So whatever your reasons may be for marrying quickly – whether a sudden surprise engagement or a determined “let’s just do it now!” mindset – pour yourself a glass of bubbles and get ready to start taking notes.

-Here’s our guide to planning a wedding in three months or less.
+Here’s our guide to planning a wedding in six months or less.

 A word of warning, be prepared to make compromises.
 We’re not saying you can’t have your dream wedding, but be ready to adapt if need be.
 Planning a wedding in six weeks will undoubtedly throw you a few hurdles, so whilst the key to successful wedding planning is in the details, don’t get too hung up on the little things.
 Take our advice, lock in your non-negotiables, and be open-minded with everything else.

-To get around this, our advice is to have a number in mind (for example an intimate group of 40 guests), and an ideal or preferred date or weekend, giving yourself a three day window of Friday through Sunday, for example, remembering your commitment to being flexible, and then start looking at venues.
+To get around this, our advice is to have a number in mind (for example an intimate group of 50 guests), and an ideal or preferred date or weekend, giving yourself a three-day window of Friday through Sunday, for example, remembering your commitment to being flexible, and then start looking at venues.

 Put together a master list of venues you like in your preferred area or location.
 Now cancel out any that can’t cater to your numbers (bearing in mind most venues will be able to easily cater to blocks of 60, or 100, or 100+ guests).
 With that being said, don’t be too quick to rule out venues that require larger numbers, some may be willing to accept smaller numbers if they’ve got a free date (especially if you’re booking last minute or setting dates over the winter period).
 Once you’ve got your shortlist of venues, cancel out any venues that don’t have availability on any of your dates.
 From here, you should be left with a few venues to choose from.
 Next, review your budget and go with the venue that feels the best natural fit.